kalyanvkb/SurpriseHousing/README.md

 # Surprise Housing Regression Assignment
 > Problem Statement
-A US-based housing company named Surprise Housing company wants to use data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
-The goal is to build a regression model using regularisation in order to predict the actual value of the prospective properties using a data set comprised of sale details of houses in Australia.
+US Based housing company Surprise housing planning to enter into Australian market with an intent to purchase houses below their fair value and sell them in profits.
+Goal is to build the regression model to predict the fair value prices using regularization techniques learnt in the course.

-As a result, The company wants to understand which variables are significant in predicting the price of a house and how well those variables describe the price of a house.
+The company would like to understand the significant factors that are important in predicting the price of a house and the weightage of these fields.

 ## Table of Contents